Tuesday, February 25, 2025

 When I decided to re-start my photography, I initially wanted an F3 but the two needle display of the FE2 more closely matched the controls of my first camera, the Canon TX.
 I finally found an F3 and along the way I discovered the compact EM and FG.
 I use an FG as an everyday carry and through that discovered the most compact Nikon Series E 50mm f1.8 AIS.
 I researched and discovered quite a bit about the Series E lenses and that marketing approach.
 I love the Series E 50 but it was so rough in comparison to Nikkor lenses.
 I found out about the quality Nikkor 50mm f1.8 AIS, the pancake version and back to another compact Series E, the 28mm f2.8 AIS which is often found on my everyday carry FG.

 The elephant in the lens glass room is zoom vs. prime.
 In purchasing a DSLR for a lens junky such as myself, I didn’t want to have to buy a bunch of dedicated lenses for the AF (auto focus) perfection of that system.
 I found out about the absolute quiver killing ability of the AF-S Nikkor 28-300mm f3.5-5.6 G ED VR FX.
 Wow!
 Although far from my favorite lens, it’s the first and probably the only lens I would grab if the house is on fire.
 It is so good!
 It just does everything.
 It made me realize just how cool zoom lenses are.
 But a prime lens edges out a zoom as my favorite, really but not really.
 I continue to buy old zooms searching for that one that captures varying focal lengths that I enjoy.
-The 80-200mm f4 is a great lens at an inexpensive price point and I just bought the 35-200 f3.5-4.5 which is the last lens that I have purchased at the time of this writing, 11/2/2025.
+The 80-200mm f4 is a great lens at an inexpensive price point and I just bought the 35-200 f3.5-4.5 which is my favorite manual focus zoom for travel.

 I have more than a couple of lenses that have created some iconic photographs by professional photographers.
 Lenses like the Nikkor 105mm f2.5 AI.
 Also, I’ll obtain a lens because a particular photographer hates a certain lens.
 My copy of the Nikon Series E 28mm f2.8 AIS and the Nikkor 35-70 f3.3-4.5 AIS are two examples of lenses that I use chose based on negative press.
 They both make great photos and you won’t have to look hard to find an inexpensive copy.